Find Affordable College Courses

 Princeton, NJ

 With a ranking of #7, Princeton University did quite well on this year’s most popular schools for philosophy and religious studies students working on their master’s degree.
-Princeton is a medium-sized private not-for-profit school located in the small city of Princeton.
+Princeton is a moderately-sized private not-for-profit school located in the small city of Princeton.

 Of the 13 students majoring in philosophy and religious studies at Princeton, 54% are male and 46% are female.